Neil Sanderson: Career

 Sanderson was thrilled by the success of Three Days Grace.
 Speaking in Greensboro, North Carolina, during their 2008 tour, he said: "We get to blow stuff up onstage now.
 We like to put in as much production and lights as we can.
 The seizure factor has gone way up."
 Speaking of the band's move to larger playing sites, he continued "It's great to be able to see everybody in a smaller place.
 But the same people who were there in the early days are still there for us."
 Speaking of fan response to album songs, he said: "[W]e also play a lot of album tracks, and the crowd sings along just as much for those.
 These days, you have to make an awesome album.
 I think we're getting back to where people want to hear real stuff, since so much is contrived these days."

 In 2009, the band released their third studio album, Life Starts Now.
 It reached number three on the US Billboard 200.
 In 2012, they released their fourth studio album, Transit of Venus.
 Following Matt Walst joining the band as lead singer in place of Adam Gontier, the band released Human in 2015, Outsider in 2018, and Explosions in 2022.
 In 2024, when Adam returned to the band, Neil worked on the drums on the single "Mayday", after which the band released their eighth studio album, Alienation in 2025.

 Sanderson, along with Canadian songwriter Casey Marshall, were part owners of an artist development company and songwriting collective, Püblicwürks, based in Toronto and Nashville.
 Sanderson co-wrote the singles, "Get By" and "Hell Raisin' Good Time" by Tim Hicks.
 He was nominated for Songwriter of the Year at the 2014 Country Music Association of Ontario Awards.
 Sanderson is the co-founder of the record label Judge & Jury Records along with producer Howard Benson.
 In 2021, he produced DIAMANTE's album, American Dream.
 He performed on The Standstills' live event, "#UnpluggedTogether", to help fund the Healing in Harmony campaign, a therapy program for trauma survivors.
 In 2022, he produced their album, Shockwave, as well as producing the single, "Waiting on the Sky to Change" by Starset.
-Sanderson co-produced the tracks, "Snake" and "Christ" from Left to Suffer's 2023 EP, Noah.
+Sanderson co-produced the tracks, "Snake" and "Chemist" from Left to Suffer's 2023 EP, Noah.
 He released his debut single "Eventually" via Judge and Jury in December 2023.
 Prior to its official release, he performed the song at the "#UnpluggedTogether" event in 2021.
 Sanderson produced the tracks "Time Bomb" by Saliva and "Sincerity" by Butcher Babies.